Tzena, Tzena, Tzena: Lyrics

-Transliterated: Tzena, tzena, tzena, tzena ha-banot u-r’ena ħayalim ba-mosheva; Al na, Al na, Al na, Al na, al na titħab’ena Mi-ben ħayil, ish tzava.
+Transliterated: Tzena, tzena, tzena, tzena ha-banot u-r’ena ħayalim ba-moshava; Al na, Al na, Al na, Al na, al na titħab’ena Mi-ben ħayal, ish tzava.

 Translated: "Go out, go out, go out girls and see soldiers in the moshava; Do not, do not, do not hide yourself away from a virtuous man [a pun on the word for "soldier"], an army man."